 The first session will typically be with just the parent(s) either in-person or virtually through our confidential site for 45 minutes.
 Your child will typically meet alone for one to three follow up assessment sessions.
 This will be discussed during the initial parent assessment session based on your child’s age, needs, etc. Be prepared to talk about what has prompted you, your child or family to seek treatment.
 The main goal for your therapist during the first meeting is to gather information and help you feel as comfortable as possible with the process.
 Your therapist will provide you information about what to expect moving forward and the focus of the upcoming child assessment session(s), but not yet begin providing specific therapeutic advice.

-We are out of network providers and most PPO’s with mental health benefits will *.
+We are out of network providers and most PPO’s with mental health benefits will cover a portion of our fee.
 Our client portal allows you to download your superbill to submit to your insurance for a partial reimbursement.
 In some circumstances members of an HMO can seek to have their case looked at by their insurance company to see if an exception will be made.
 All clients no matter their insurance are required to pay upfront for services.

 Fill out the form below and we will be in touch within one business day.